Have fun in the sun, it’s nature!!!

 Aside from the beach, there are countless outdoor nature activities to do here to explore and get away from it all.
 Road biking and yes, mountain biking are year-round activities.
 There are many bike shops and city bike programs scattered throughout the city that can give you a taste of our great city on two wheels.
 Several parks have off-road biking trails that are rigorous and challenging.

 Other very notable outdoor nature excursions to do with family members of all ages:

-Fairchild Tropical Botanic Gardens — Not far from campus these gorgeous gardens offers a truly unique peak at indigenous and unique flora and fauna.
+Fairchild Tropical Botanic Gardens — Not far from campus these gorgeous gardens offer a truly unique peek at the indigenous and unique flora and fauna.
 Fairchild is dedicated to exploring, explaining and conserving the world of tropical plants.
 They often have festivals and unique events that are quintessential Miami and a great place to picnic, people watch and take some great photos.